 When it comes to hurricane preparedness lists, flashlights and disposable batteries are recommended for weather emergencies from trusted sources including The American Red Cross, FEMA, CDC, The Weather Channel.
 Hurricanes and tropical storms leave behind widespread flooding and power outages and emergency lights need to hold up under these conditions.
 The case for collapsible solar lanterns as an alternative to flashlights (or at least in addition to) couldn’t be stronger.

-4 reasons why Solar Lanterns are a great choice.
+4 Reasons Why Solar Powered Hurricane Lanterns are a Great Choice

 Here are 4 reasons why Solight Solar Lanterns are a better alternative to flashlights for weather emergencies.